Andrewsyl/222/README.md

 * Create a User model that can save user data such as favourites or current location.
 * Add a login page.
 * Add a navbar to improve navigation on the site.
-* User a Javascrip framework such as React for the front-end.
+* User a Javascript framework such as React for the front-end.
 * Integrate Google Maps to show the location of all sensors.

 #### Code